ykbarros/ykbarros.github.io/_posts/2023-01-12-if-you-build-it-they-will-not-come.md

 ---
 layout: post
 title: 'If you build it, they will not come'
-tags: [Mental-model, Startup]
+tags: [Personal-essay, Founder]
-categories: Mental-model
+categories: Startup
 featured_image_thumbnail:
 featured_image: assets/images/posts/2023/empty-parking-lot.jpg
 featured: true